renuo/moirai/README.md

 mount Moirai::Engine => '/moirai', as: 'moirai'
 ```

-Generate the necessary files including the database migration:
+Next, you need to run the generator which will create the necessary files including the database migration:

 ```bash
 $ rails generator moirai:install
 ```

-Migrate the create the table in your database:
+Then run:

 ```bash
 $ rails db:migrate